zivis/dirsrvmetrics/README.md

 The software will read a standard `ldap.conf`/`.ldaprc` file with an additional allowed `BINDPW` key to store the password.
 That way you won't have to specify the password on the commandline.

+### Transport Level Encryption

+The software will attempt to encrypt its communication.
+This depends on the URL specified.
+Specifying `ldap` will attempt `STARTTLS`.
+Using `ldaps` will attempt to set up a TCP connection with TLS.

+If using self-signed certificates use the `-ca` command flag, or in dire situations the `-insecure` flag to skip host key verification.